Is Music College Worth It?

 What will I NOT gain from Music College?

 You will not magically have a career; the phone is unlikely to be ringing off the hook – with artists trying to book you for high profiled gigs and session.
 Sorry!
 You might not be any clearer on a career path.
-You also might not grow as much as you hoped and therefore be disappointed.
+Also, you might end up disappointed with your own progress or the gigs other classmates get.